Secondary Tertiary Programmes

-Twenty-three Secondary-Tertiary Programmes/trades academies are operating a programme in 2017, with 6,350 (an increase of 160 places from 2016) allocated student places from Northland to Southland.
-The 2017 increase follows the further budget available from 2016 as per the Ministers’ announcements in October 2015.
+Twenty-four Secondary-Tertiary Programmes/trades academies are operating a programme in 2018, with 6,350 (utilising 6,190 funded places) allocated student places from Northland to Southland.
+The current budget follows the further increases in 2016 as per the Ministers’ announcements in October 2015.
 For more details regarding each programme, please contact us.

 Applications for funded places in 2018 were received from all 24 established secondary-tertiary providers, requesting more than 8,000 places in 2018.
 This demonstrates the growing demand for places.
 Places have been allocated based on several key criteria, in particular: